ericholscher/django-testing-docs/basic_doctests.rst

     {"abc": 1, "def": 2}

-The reason for the failure is that the python interpreter always, when displaying dictionaries, converts double quotation marks into single quotes.
+The reason for the failure is that the python interpreter always, when displaying dictionaries, converts double quotes into single quotes.
 This, on the other hand, will pass::

     >>> {"abc": 1, "def": 2}
     {'abc': 1, 'def': 2}

-Also, if you are using the popular python shell replacement ipython_ to aide in creating dictests, keep in mind it will not necessarily output objects in the same format as the vanilla python interactive interpreter.
+Also, if you are using the popular python shell replacement ipython_ to aide in creating doctests, keep in mind it will not necessarily output objects the same way as the vanilla python interactive interpreter.
 Example::

     In [1]: {'key3': 'fff', 'key2': 123}